Solaireis/CWC-Application-Security-Project/Tasks.md

 - Securing the session cookie by setting the correct attributes such as HttpOnly, Secure, etc.
   - Preventing the cookie from being sniffed as it is only transmitted via HTTPS (Secure)
   - Preventing client-side scripts from accessing the cookie data (HttpOnly)
-- IP address based authentication
-  - Checks against known IP addresses of users against the login request
-  - If the IP address is not known, the user will be asked to authenticate himself/herself using a generated 6 digit TOTP code that is sent to the user's email
-  - The saved IP address will stay in the database until it has not been accessed on that IP address for more than 10 days

 ---